saylesss88/privacy-book/src/arch/hardening_firefox.md

 It can be disabled in `about:config` by setting `webgl.disabled` to `true`.

+---

 ## Install Firefox/LibreWolf & ArkenFox

+**LibreWolf** is an open-source fork of Firefox with a strong focus on privacy, security, and user freedom.
+LibreWolf enables always HTTPS, includes uBlockOrigin, and more providing strong defaults.

 <details>
 <summary> ✔️ Click to Expand Arkenfox How To </summary>